UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 ## Final Project: Part 3

-You will submit this as your final project and will present it to the class.
+You will submit this as your final project in week 13 and get some feedback.

+For week 14 (last day of class, April 25th), everbody will share their viz for a few minutes in class (tech willing).
+This doesn't have to be a formal presentation, just a quick screen-share and a few comments about what you have been working on.

+---

+## Final Project: Part 3 (cont)

-You may submit one or more of the following items, but they *must* be in a repository that is rendered as HTML.
-More information will be coming shortly.
+You may submit one or more of the following items: Idyll webpage repository, narrative Jupyter notebook.

-This component will include a "for others" visualization that is deeply narrative with appropriate interactive (or static) content and shared on a website.
+This component will include a "for others" visualization that is deeply narrative with appropriate interactive (or static) content and, ideally, sharable on a website.

 Some possible ways to approach this: